LCS @50 Celebrations

 Coast Hotel on Saturday evening, November 24.
 Although Frances was not able to attend,

-two of her five children, Kerry and Kevin, and four of her grandchildren were present at the
+two of her six children, Kerry and Kevin, and four of her grandchildren were present at the

 Gala event.
 It was a pleasure to hear two of the first students of LCS share their thoughts